t0mmyt/seisglitch/Docs/source/remover.rst

 =================

-The remove function allows you to remove the glitches from the waveform files.
+The remove function allows to remove the glitches from the waveform files.
 As input the functions needs a glitch list as produced by the glitch detector module.
 Multiple glitch lists can also be passed.
 To run the remover, activate your correct Python :ref:`environment <installation>`, fill the options